 - The longer the trade mark is expired the Registrar can at its discretion choose not to renew the trade mark's registration.

-We can help by renewing your trade mark on your behalf, including paying all gov't extension and renewal fees, which will secure a further 10 years of registration.
+We can help by renewing your trade mark on your behalf, including paying all IP Australia late penalties (accrued per month after the renewal date up to 6 months in total) and renewal fees, which will secure a further 10 years of registration.
 We charge a nominal service fee, which also includes updating your business's address and acting as your 'address for service' so you never miss a renewal again.

 For a fixed-fee quote, CONTACT US today.